NPR controversies

-NPR, full name National Public Radio, is a privately and publicly funded non-profit membership media organization that serves as a national syndicator to 797 public radio stations in the United States of America.
+NPR, full name National Public Radio, is a privately and publicly funded non-profit membership media organization that serves as a national syndicator to 797 public radio stations in the United States.

 Allegations of ideological bias

 Allegations of bias for and against Israel

 NPR has been criticized for perceived bias in its coverage of Israel and the Israeli–Palestinian conflict.
-The Committee for Accuracy in Middle East Reporting in America (CAMERA), a pro-Israel American media monitoring organization based in Boston, has been particularly critical of NPR.
+The Committee for Accuracy in Middle East Reporting in America (CAMERA), an American media monitoring organization based in Boston, has been particularly critical of NPR.
 CAMERA director Andrea Levin has stated, "We consider NPR to be the most seriously biased mainstream media outlet," a statement that The Boston Globe describes as having "clearly gotten under her target's skin."
-NPR's then-ombudsman, Jeffrey Dvorkin, said in a 2002 interview that CAMERA used selective citations and subjective definitions of what it considers pro-Palestinian bias in formulating its findings, and that he felt CAMERA's campaign was "a kind of McCarthyism, frankly, that bashes us and causes people to question our commitment to doing this story fairly.
+NPR's then-ombudsman Jeffrey Dvorkin said in a 2002 interview that CAMERA used selective citations and subjective definitions of what it considers pro-Palestinian bias in formulating its findings and that he felt CAMERA's campaign was "a kind of McCarthyism, frankly, that bashes us and causes people to question our commitment to doing this story fairly.
 And it exacerbates the legitimate anxieties of many in the Jewish community about the survival of Israel."

-CAMERA organized a boycott in 2001-2002 which cost member station WBUR-FM between $1 and $2 million.
-The CAMERA boycott also extended to the New York Times and Washington Post.
-The Jewish Anti-Defamation League and the American-Arab Anti-Discrimination Committee have both criticized specific NPR reports as unbalanced, but neither accused the news organization of a consistent underlying bias.
-Other observers have also accused NPR of pro-Israel bias, including Fairness and Accuracy in Reporting.
+CAMERA organized a boycott in 2001–2002, costing member station WBUR-FM between $1 and $2 million.
+The CAMERA boycott also extended to The New York Times and The Washington Post.
+The Anti-Defamation League and the American-Arab Anti-Discrimination Committee both criticized specific NPR reports as unbalanced, but neither accused the news organization of a consistent underlying bias.
+Other observers have also accused NPR of pro-Israel bias, including Fairness & Accuracy in Reporting.
 NPR hired a group to do outreach with both Jewish and Arab communities.
 An outside expert was appointed to perform quarterly self-reviews of its Israel-Palestine coverage from 2003 to 2013, finding "lack of completeness but strong factual accuracy and no systematic bias" and citing reasons why Palestinians were heard on-air less than Israelis, but overall voices from Arab countries were heard more.
 The 2014 Israel–Gaza conflict brought a fresh round of complaints to the ombudsman from both sides that NPR was not assigning blame to the other side, or that a particular story focused on an event or guest favorable to one side (to which the ombudsman responded that complainants ignored other balancing stories that featured the other side).